Continuous Delivery and Automated Deployments with GitHub Actions

 A webhook allows GitHub to send a signal to the Divio Control Panel when the repository is updated.

-In your Divio project's Repository view, go to Webhook and choose GitHub.
+In your Divio application's Repository view, go to Webhooks and choose Add webhook.

-Copy the Webhook URL and the Webhook shared secret – these will need to be added to the GitHub repository.
+Copy the Webhook URL and the Webhook shared secret to be added to the GitHub repository.

 In your GitHub repository, go to the repository's Settings > Webhooks > Add webhook, and: